Annual Report 2012

 Initiatives for Minority-Owned and De Novo Depository Institutions

-In 2011, the Federal Reserve continued its efforts to strengthen the resilience of the U.S. financial system in the event of unexpected disruptions, including focused supervisory efforts to evaluate the resiliency of the banking institutions under its jurisdiction.
-The Federal Reserve, together with other federal and state financial regulators, is a member of the Financial Banking Information Infrastructure Committee (FBIIC), which was formed to improve coordination and communication among financial regulators, enhance the resiliency of the financial sector, and promote the public/private partnership.
-The FBIIC has established emergency communication protocols to maintain effective communication among members in the event of an emergency.
-The members of the FBIIC will convene by conference call no later than 90 minutes following the first public report of an event to share situational and operational status reports.
-As a member of FBIIC, the Federal Reserve is then responsible for establishing and maintaining communication with the institutions for which it has primary supervisory authority and for ensuring coordination between public affairs and media relations staff.
+In 2012, the Federal Reserve continued its efforts to strengthen the resilience of the U.S. financial system in the event of unexpected disruptions, including focused supervisory efforts to evaluate the resiliency of the banking institutions under its jurisdiction.
+The Mid-Atlantic derecho windstorm in June, Hurricane Sandy in October, and the distributed denial of service attacks against U.S. financial institutions during the second half of the year presented major challenges to the financial system.
+The resiliency of the financial system in the aftermath of these events, however, proved to be effective in protecting the safety and soundness of critical systems and customer information.
+The Federal Reserve, together with other federal and state financial regulators, is a member of the Financial and Banking Information Infrastructure Committee (FBIIC), which was formed to improve coordination and communication among financial regulators, enhance the resiliency of the financial sector, and promote the public/private partnership.
+The FBIIC has established emergency protocols to maintain effective communication among member agencies and convenes by conference call no later than 90 minutes following the first public report of an event to share situational and operational status reports.
+During aforementioned events of 2012, the Federal Reserve participated in the FBIIC, the FFIEC, and internal communications to promote the resiliency of the financial sector.

 The Federal Reserve's supervisory policy function, carried out by the Board, is responsible for developing regulations and guidance for financial institutions under the Federal Reserve's supervision, as well as guidance for examiners.
-The Board, often working together with the other federal banking agencies, issues rulemakings, public SR letters, and other policy statements and guidance in order to carry out its supervisory policy function.
+The Board, (often in concert with the other federal banking agencies) issues rulemakings, public SR letters, and other policy statements and guidance in order to carry out its supervisory policy function.
 Federal Reserve staff also take part in supervisory and regulatory forums, provide support for the work of the FFIEC, and participate in international policymaking forums, including the Basel Committee on Banking Supervision, the Financial Stability Board, and the Joint Forum.

 Capital Adequacy Standards

-In 2011, Board and Reserve Bank staff conducted in-depth supervisory analyses of a number of complex capital issuances, private capital investments, and other transactions to evaluate their qualification for inclusion in regulatory capital and consistency with safety and soundness.
-For certain transactions, banking organizations were required to make changes necessary for instruments to satisfy regulatory capital criteria while other transactions were disallowed from inclusion in a banking organization's regulatory capital.
-With respect to certain sales and structured finance transactions, banking organizations were required to maintain additional capital for their exposures that were more commensurate with the risk of the arrangements and the organization's support for the transactions.
+In 2012, Board and Reserve Bank staff conducted in-depth supervisory analyses of a number of complex capital issuances and private capital investments to evaluate their qualification for inclusion in regulatory capital.
+For certain transactions, banking organizations were required to make changes necessary for instruments to satisfy regulatory capital criteria, whereas other instruments were disallowed from inclusion in a banking organization's regulatory capital.

 As a member of the Basel Committee on Banking Supervision, the Federal Reserve actively participates in efforts to advance sound supervisory policies for internationally active banking organizations and enhance the strength and stability of the international banking system.

-- Principles for the Sound Management of Operational Risk (issued in June and available at www.bis.org/publ/bcbs195.htm ).
+- Composition of capital disclosure requirements (issued in June and available at www.bis.org/publ/bcbs221.htm ).

-- Capitalisation of bank exposures to central counterparties - second consultative document (issued in November and available at www.bis.org/publ/bcbs206.htm ).
+- Capital requirements for bank exposures to central counterparties (issued in July and available at www.bis.org/publ/bcbs227.htm ).

-- Core principles for effective banking supervision (published in December and available at www.bis.org/publ/bcbs213.htm ).
+- Core principles for effective banking supervision (issued in September and available at www.bis.org/publ/bcbs230.htm ).

 The Federal Reserve strongly endorses sound corporate governance and effective accounting and auditing practices for all regulated financial institutions.
 Accordingly, the Federal Reserve's supervisory policy function is responsible for monitoring major domestic and international proposals, standards, and other developments affecting the banking industry in the areas of accounting, auditing, internal controls over financial reporting, financial disclosure, and supervisory financial reporting.

-During 2011, Federal Reserve staff addressed numerous issues related to financial sector accounting and reporting, including fair value accounting, financial instrument accounting and reporting, balance sheet offsetting, loan accounting, business combinations, lease accounting, securitizations, securities financing transactions, consolidation of structured entities, external and internal audit processes, and international financial reporting standards.
+During 2012, Federal Reserve staff addressed numerous issues related to financial sector accounting and reporting, including loan accounting, troubled debt restructurings, deferred taxes, other real estate accounting, insurance accounting, business combinations, securitizations, fair value accounting, financial instrument accounting and reporting, balance sheet offsetting, securities financing transactions, consolidation of structured entities, and external and internal audit processes.

 To address these and other issues, Federal Reserve staff consulted with key constituents in the accounting and auditing professions, including standard-setters, accounting firms, accounting and financial sector trade groups, and other financial sector regulators.
 The Federal Reserve also participated in meetings of the Basel Committee's Accounting Task Force, which represents the Basel Committee at international meetings on accounting, auditing, and disclosure issues affecting global banking organizations.
 These efforts helped inform our understanding of domestic and international practices--as well as proposed accounting, auditing, and regulatory standards--and helped in our formulation of policy positions using insight obtained through these forums.

-Working with international bank supervisors, Federal Reserve staff contributed to the development of numerous other comment letters related to accounting and auditing matters that were submitted to the International Accounting Standards Board and the International Auditing and Assurance Standards Board through the Basel Committee.
+Working with international bank supervisors, Federal Reserve staff contributed to the development of numerous other comment letters related to accounting and auditing matters that were submitted to standard setters through the Basel Committee.

 Federal Reserve staff also participated in other supervisory activities to assess interactions between accounting standards and regulatory reform efforts.
 These activities included supporting Dodd-Frank Act initiatives related to stress testing of banks and credit-risk retention requirements for securitizations, as well as various Basel III activities.